gabf13/earthnet-website/index.md

 <img width="600" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209045148-95d60ee7-5e3f-4811-bfce-f55b5abb61de.png">

->Finally, having computed this retainment rate, we can see that this actor director relationship is common practice and is intuitive as you are betting on your good horses by rehiring the same actors.
-This affinity for a director to reuse the same actors in multiple movies further illustrates how intricitely connected an actor and director's imdb grade sucess may be, it is clear therefore that the directors of the movie an actor is in is a direct confounder in the Star System, where top/star actors impact IMDB grades.
+> Finally, having computed the retainment rate, **we can see that this actor director relationship is common practice** (64% of directors with more than 1 movie).
+This affinity for a director to re-hire the same actors in multiple movies further illustrates how intricately connected an actor and his director's IMDb grade sucess may be.
+It is clear, therefore, that **the directors of the movie an actor stars in can be a direct confounder in the Star System**, where top/star actors impact IMDB ratings.

 ### Gender inequalities

-Lastly, it is fair to assume that gender can play an important role in actors job assigment. **The percentage of actresses in the dataset is 39%**.
+Lastly, it is also fair to assume that gender can play an important role in actors job assigment. **The percentage of actresses in the dataset is 39%**.
 From the distribution of the appearances below, and from the bar plots showing the average appearances by gender in relation to their average movie ratings, **there seems to be a systematic difference between genders**, even if their average career movie ratings are similar.

 <p align="center">
     <img width="800" alt="correlation" src="https://user-images.githubusercontent.com/114060781/208968368-e153250e-06d7-4b6b-9550-f55f3739f4d1.png">